 Choose how many locations are checked at each check interval.

-All Agents Per Interval - All selected agents will initiate a check simultaneously at each check interval.
-For example, if you have 5 selected agents with a 30-second interval, a check will run from all 5 agents every 30 seconds.
+All Agents Per Interval - All selected agents will initiate a check but not simultaneously.
+The interval window will be divided by the number of agents, and all the agents will be checked within the interval.
+For example, if you have 2 selected agents with a 30-second interval, a check will run from all 2 agents but with a 15-second window apart from each other.

 One Agent Per Interval - A check will run from an individual agent at each check interval.
 For example, if you have 5 agents selected with a 30-second interval, one check will be run from one of the selected agents every 30 seconds.